How to Expire a Post

 - And when that season rolls around again next year, repeat steps 3 and 4!

-Edgar won't publish these posts after the category is removed from the schedule, but you’ll still have the posts in your library for reuse on Facebook and LinkedIn when the same season/event/promotion becomes relevant again.
+Edgar won't publish these posts after the category is removed from the schedule, but you’ll still have the posts in your library for reuse on Facebook, LinkedIn, Instagram, and Pinterest when the same season/event/promotion becomes relevant again.

-Previously published content will only be recycled to Facebook and LinkedIn if you put a seasonal category back on the schedule in the future.
+Previously published posts will only not be recycled for Twitter if you choose to use the category again in the future.
 New variations will be required to post the content to Twitter.

 Check out our short webinar series on this topic: